-- Marital or legal status - Next of kin or emergency contact - Employer and work telephone number, or school telephone number (as applicable) - All entries in the treatment record are dated. - The responsible clinician's name, professional degree and relevant identification number, if applicable.
-A supervising Participating Provider countersigns all entries by a resident or intern. - The record is legible to someone other than the writer. - Medication allergies, adverse reactions and relevant medical conditions are clearly documented, dated and recorded in an easily identifiable location. - Presenting problems, along with relevant psychological and social conditions affecting the patient's medical and psychiatric status are documented. - The results of a mental status exam are documented. - Special status situations, when present, such as imminent risk of harm to self or others are prominently noted, documented and revised overtime as appropriate. - Each record indicates what medications have been prescribed, the dosages of each and the dates of initial prescription or refills. - Time element (duration), (where time is an element of the face-to-face contact for the service rendered). - A medical and psychiatric history is documented including: - Previous treatment dates - Provider identification - Therapeutic interventions and responses - Sources of clinical data - Relevant family information
+- A separate treatment record is maintained for each patient. - Every page in the treatment record contains the patient's name or identification number. - Each medical record contains personal biographical data including: - Address - Date of birth - Gender - Marital status - Next of kin or emergency contact - Home telephone number (if patient has one) - All entries in the treatment record are dated. - The responsible clinician's name, professional degree, and relevant identification number, if applicable.
+A supervising Participating Provider countersigns all entries by a resident or intern. - The record is legible to someone other than the writer. - Medication allergies, adverse reactions, and relevant medical conditions are clearly documented, dated, and recorded in an easily identifiable location. - Presenting problems, along with relevant psychological and social conditions affecting the patient's medical and psychiatric status are documented. - The results of a mental status exam are documented. - Special status situations, when present, such as imminent risk of harm to self or others are prominently noted, documented, and revised overtime as appropriate. - Each record indicates what medications have been prescribed, the dosages of each, and the dates of initial prescription or refills. - Time element (duration), (where time is an element of the face-to-face contact for the service rendered). - A medical and psychiatric history is documented including: - Previous treatment dates - Provider identification - Therapeutic interventions and responses - Sources of clinical data - Relevant family information